Dmrgn/Infrascan/readme.md

 ## Setup

-You need an openai api key and a google maps api key to use the prototype.
+You need an openai api key, a mapbox api key and a google maps api key to use the prototype.

 - [backend](./backend/readme.md)
 - [frontend](./frontend/readme.md)